wwoods/job_stream/README.md

 Roadmap
 -------

-* Get rid of needed istream specialization; use an if and a runtime\_exception, and have classes implement getInputTypeSpec
 * Python embedded bindings / application
 * Reductions should always happen locally; a dead ring should merge them.
     * Issue - would need a merge() function on the templated reducer base class.
 Also, recurrence would have to re-initialize those rings.
 Might be better to hold off on this one until it's a proven performance issue.